ben-arnao/StoRM/README.md

 1) Parameters are highly codependent, along arguably all axes.

-2) The search space can be highly convex and intractable.
+2) The search space can be highly non-convex and intractable.

 3) For high-end performance where we need to squeeze as much performance out of our model as possible, or for domains where there has not been extensive research and a general understanding on what types of choices work better than others, the dimensionality of the search space can get very large such that Bayesian Optimization-related methods are not very effective.